abmarnie/godot-architecture-organization-advice/README.md

 # Game Project Architecture and Organization Advice for Godot 4.0+

 This article summarizes [my opinions](https://twitter.com/abmarnie) on structuring a mid-sized Godot 4.0+ project.
 It is drawn from my recent experience developing Ettare with [cdbunker2](https://twitter.com/cdbunker2), analyzing other Godot projects, reading the practices recommended by the Godot manual, and having discussions with other experienced devs ([WaterMuseum_](https://twitter.com/WaterMuseum_), [stimmel](https://github.com/stimmel), and the folks at [Chickensoft Games](https://github.com/chickensoft-games)).
+If you have any questions, if things aren't clear, or you have suggestions or improvements, feel free to raise an informal [issue](https://github.com/abmarnie/godot-architecture-organization-advice/issues/new).

 #### Disclaimer